Our equity story

 BIMZELX® (bimekizumab)

-Indications: Psoriasis (PSO); Psoriatic Arthritis (PsA); Ankylosing spondylitis (AS); non-radiographic Axial Spondyloarthritis (nr-axSpA)
+Indications: Psoriasis (PSO); Psoriatic Arthritis (PsA); Ankylosing spondylitis (AS); non-radiographic Axial Spondyloarthritis (nr-axSpA), hidradenitis suppurativa (HS)

 Loss of Exclusivity (indicative): 2035 in U.S., without patent term extension; 2036 in Europe, 2037 in Japan